andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 If nonsense snacks had a European soccer-style hierarchy, one Norwegian treasure would arrogantly reside in the top tier.
-The Norwegian gas station waffle, in no fear of relegation, sneers at slim jims, laughs at pork rinds, chuckles at the thought of combos.
-Nods respectfully at giant dill pickles in a bag.
-Doesn't even acknowledge gummy candy.
+The Norwegian gas station waffle, in no fear of relegation, sneers at slim jims, laughs at pork rinds, cackles at the thought of combos.
+He nods respectfully at giant dill pickles in a bag.
+He doesn't even acknowledge gummy candy.

-The Norwegian gas
-station waffle is a soggy surface-impressioned-leavened-batter-bread filled with any conceivable edible morsel imaginable.
-In my case I choose a soggy waffle filled with
+The Norwegian gas station waffle is a soggy surface-impressioned-leavened-batter-bread filled with whatever conceivable edible morsels a maniac in charge of such things sees fit.
+In my case the soggy waffle is filled with the Norwegian delicacy
 <a href="/traveler/2023_05-scandinavia/02-saetre?id=cheese" target="_blank" rel="noopener noreferrer">brunost</a>,
 i.e. brown cheese.

 It's mealy, it's flaccid, it's repulsive.
 And it's exactly what I want.

 Sondre & I scarf down our roadwaffles with a hearty helping of brown water masquerading as coffee.
+The first hour and a half of the drive is a jaunt through the idyllic rolling hills of the Norwegian countryside.

+We see bridges

+We see stave churches

+We see WWII ships

+Gausta shadowing the entire town & sun mirror

+Ski lifts are shut down.
+We ride in a tram up the *inside* of the mountain.

+My boots don't fit, my skis feel weird, the snow is sloppy.

+I am in ecstasy.

 And the vibe in Oslo is *casually modern*